lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-04-04-github-ci-services.md

    Looking at the Go community where most projects are very new, we see that Travis alternatives are used more.

-There is still room for more CI services, but given that not all Projects on Github are of serious nature more than 50% of projects are unlikely to use CI.
+There is still room for more CI services, but given that not all Projects on Github are of serious nature, more than 50% of projects are unlikely to use CI.

 > My guess is that Travis will remain the big player for Open Source projects in the future followed by AppVeyor.
 The others will have a little share of the projects even though they have better features than Travis.